Byron1017/ai2psd_struct/README.md

 # ai2psd-struct

-`ai2psd-struct` is a Codex skill for generating structured UI design-image packages that can later be rebuilt into editable Figma source.
+`ai2psd-struct` is an agent-agnostic skill for generating structured UI design-image packages that can later be rebuilt into editable Figma source.

-It is designed for workflows where a UI image is not enough.
-The skill produces synchronized screen references, foundation boards, transparent atomic assets, page-local resources, component-state assets, manifests, QA records, and handoff metadata so downstream tools such as `ai2figma-struct` can reconstruct screens without guessing, substituting similar assets, or relying on large flattened screenshot slices.
+It is designed for AI agents that need to create more than a flat UI mockup.
+The skill defines a production workflow for synchronized screen references, foundation boards, transparent atomic assets, page-local resources, component-state assets, manifests, QA records, repair logs, and handoff metadata.

+Downstream reconstruction tools, including `ai2figma-struct`, can consume these packages to rebuild editable Figma layers without guessing, substituting similar assets, inventing inconsistent components, or relying on large flattened screenshot slices.

 ## What It Does

-`ai2psd-struct` helps Codex create development-usable UI source packages:
+`ai2psd-struct` helps AI agents create development-usable UI source packages:

 - UI screen reference images
 - Visual spec, component library, and asset library boards